writings

 for the love of words and pictures and true stories

-As artists and their artworks co-inhere, as writers and their writings meet at the threshold of seeing and saying, so do I embrace the liminal journey of cultivating story.
+As artists and their artworks co-inhere, as writers and their writings span the thresholds of seeing and saying, so do I wholly embrace the liminal journey of cultivating story.

 CULTIVATING STORY

-Throughout my childhood, I gazed over the shoulder of my artist-magician father as he hand-lettered and illustrated three volumes of Rice's Encyclopedia of Silk Magic with pen and ink (over 1500 pages; 1948, 1953, 1962).
+Throughout my childhood, I gazed over the shoulder of my artist-magician father as he hand-lettered and illustrated over 1500 pages of Rice's Encyclopedia of Silk Magic with pen nib, India ink, and card stock.

 But as a teenager living in a difficult household, I was denied my own library card.
-Dismissing the 'sunny-book farm' novels at school and resisting my mother's leather-bound classics at home, I preferred instead two forbidden magazines: True Story and True Confessions.
-Even if their stories were not truethough I believed they werethey conveyed important life lessons.
+Dismissing the 'sunny-book farm' novels at school and refusing my mother's leather-bound classics at home, I preferred instead two forbidden magazines: True Story and True Confessions

-And I delved into our volumes of the World Book Encyclopedia; searching the indexes and pouring over the pages of words and pictures and true stories.
+And I delved into our household volumes of the World Book Encyclopedia, scrolling the indexes of history and pouring over the pages and columns of words and pictures.

-Fact and truth are not so discrete.
-Nor is it unusual for fiction and non-fiction to cross paths.
+Facts and truths may, of course, unwind and intertwine, and elements of fiction and non-fiction may well cross paths.
 As a reader and a writer, I favour the smack and sizzle of a gut-punch of a true story written in literary style.
-This creative non-fiction form differs from non-fiction per se when memoirists, for example, engage the tools and conventions of fiction to tell our true stories.
+This creative non-fiction form differs from non-fiction per se when memoirists, for example, engage the tools and devices of fiction to tell our true stories.
+And pictures of people, places, and things, please!

 “Life is not what one lived, but what one remembers and how one remembers it in order to recount it.”
 Gabriel García Márquez, Living to Tell the Tale, 2003.